-The genomes of all the taxa were assembled using 55-75.9 Gb of PacBio HiFi reads with median read quality ranging from Q31 - Q36 and with an estimated genome coverage depth of 162X to 223X from two PacBio SMRT cells.
-Scaffolding was performed using 85.1-116 Gb of Hi-C data (250X to 341X coverage of the genome) (Table S1).
-The previously assembled C. australis genome was used as the reference to assign the contigs/scaffolds into pseudochromosomes in two occasions [Chr2 of C. inodora collapsed assembly (Table S2) and Chr4 of C. australasica (Nakandala et al. 2023a)].
-The numbering of pseudochromosomes and their orientations were based on the C. australis genome (Nakandala et al. 2023c) (Table S2).
-The sizes of the collapsed nuclear genomes ranged between 315 Mb (C. australis) and 34.5 Mb (C. inodora).
+The genomes of all the taxa were assembled using 55-75.9 Gb of PacBio HiFi reads with median read quality ranging from Q31 to Q36 and with an estimated genome coverage depth of 162X to 223X from two PacBio SMRT cells.
+Scaffolding was performed using 85.1-116 Gb of Hi-C data (250X to 341X coverage of the genome) (Table S2).
+The previously assembled C. australis genome was used as the reference to assign the contigs/scaffolds into pseudochromosomes in two occasions [Chr2 of C. inodora collapsed assembly (Table S3) and Chr4 of C. australasica (Nakandala et al. 2024)].
+The numbering of pseudochromosomes and their orientations were based on the C. australis genome (Nakandala et al. 2023b) (Table S3).
+The sizes of the collapsed nuclear genomes ranged between 315 Mb (C. sp) and 391 Mb (C. inodora).
+The size difference between any two haplotypes ranged between 2.1 Mb (C. australasica) and 34.5 Mb (C. inodora).
 The N50 of the collapsed nuclear genomes ranged from 29.5 to 35 Mb.
-The gene completeness (BUSCO) of the assembled genomes was high for all the taxa (Table 01).
-Information about assembly and annotated gene models of nine pseudochromosomes is given in Table S3.
+The gene completeness (BUSCO) of the assembled genomes was high for all the taxa (Table 1).
+Information about assembly and annotated gene models of nine pseudochromosomes is given in Table S4.